perfectsense/gyro-docs/guides/getting-started/creating.rst

         instance-type: "t3.nano"
     end

-This configuration demostrates how to query for a resource, and how to create a new resource.
+This configuration demonstrates how to query for a resource, and how to create a new resource.

 Using the ``$(external-query ...)`` resolver we can search for resources that are not managed by Gyro.
 In this case we're looking up the ``ami-id`` for an Ubuntu Linux machine image.
 Each resource has a different set of parameters